An invariant of link cobordisms from symplectic Khovanov homology: Symplectic Khovanov homology

 The path into the singular value of $\overline{\mathbb{D}}$ corresponds naturally to a `singular braid' of the form of the $(n-2,n)$--tangle in Figure~\ref{fig:captangle} (right hand side).
 Heuristically, we think of $V_C$, for large enough $C$, as corresponding to this tangle.
 The loop around the singular value corresponds to the elementary braid (as illustrated on the left hand side).
 Extending $V_C$ over this loop by symplectic parallel transport, one sees already an important invariance result.
 Namely, $V_C$ is unchanged, up to an appropriate isotopy.
 This corresponds to the $(n-2,n)$--tangle being unchanged, up to isotopy, by composition with the braid.

-\begin{definition} Let $S_n$ be the space degree $n$ monomials with coefficients in the ring of 2 by 2 matrices in $\mathbb{C}\left[X\right]$ and such that the coefficient of $X^{n-1}$ is trace free.
-The determinant map $\chi$ restricted to $S_n$ always gives monomials of degree $2n$ with roots summing to zero, so can be thought of as a map to $\confbar{2n}$ (by identifying monomials with the configuration of their roots counting multiplicities).
+\begin{definition} Let $S_n$ be the space of degree $n$ monic polynomials with coefficients in the ring of 2 by 2 matrices in $\mathbb{C}\left[X\right]$ such that the coefficient of $X^{n-1}$ is trace free.
+The determinant map $\chi$ restricted to $S_n$ always gives monic polynomials of degree $2n$ with roots summing to zero, so can be thought of as a map to $\confbar{2n}$ (by identifying monic polynomials with the configuration of their roots counting multiplicities).
 This is an example of the type of fibration just discussed. \end{definition}